awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_app_compatibility.md

 + Remote Desktop Licensing Manager
 + SharePoint Server
 + SQL Server \(includes Always On Availability Groups\)
++ System Center Configuration Manager \(SCCM\) \- The user deploying SCCM must be a member of the AWS Delegated System Management Administrators group\.

 Note that not all configurations of these applications may be supported\.